zencart/documentation/content/user/email/advanced_email_troubleshooting_2.md

 8.  try testing with HTML emails OFF, since many spam filters block HTML-formatted messages before they even get out the gate.
 9.  check the mailserver logs ... is it complaining about something, either inbound or outbound?
 10.  for kicks, get the webserver/mailserver rebooted and dump all the logs ... just maybe something's runamuck in there ...
-11. Try enabling Email Archiving (Admin->Configuration->Email Options->Email Archiving).
+11. Try enabling Email Archiving (Admin > Configuration > Email Options > Email Archiving).
 Then install the [email archive manager](https://www.zen-cart.com/downloads.php?do=file&id=101) from the Zen Cart Downloads section (in admin tools), and confirm that the emails are actually being sent from Zen Cart.
 If it's in the archive, it was handed off to the mailserver.
 Once the email leaves Zen Cart, it's at the mercy of your mailserver.
 12. Look at your raw/full email headers.
 Does the "from" address appear to be a "nobody@xxxxxxx" address?
 Some hosts block these.
 The "email must send from known domain" setting is designed to counteract this.
 The SMTPAUTH setting also helps to work around this.
 13. This is RARE: If using "sendmail" and your "sendmail" path on your webserver is not the default of /usr/sbin/sendmail then you can override the default by adding a definition for it in a new file on your server: /includes/extra_datafiles/email_sendmail_override.php ... create a define for EMAIL_SENDMAIL_PATH and point it to the actual sendmail path for your particular host.
 This should not be necessary, and usually using "PHP" as transport method will correct it without making this edit.
 14. Also rare: Does your server require 7bit mail encoding instead of the default 8bit?
 If so, edit the /includes/extra_configures.email_use_8bit.php file and put // before the define statement there.